PeGa/jekyll-sitebuilder/README.md

 # jekyll-sitebuilder
-A docker container based on alpine and jekyll intended to programmatically build jekyll-generated content as a command line application.
+A docker container based on alpine and jekyll designed to programmatically build jekyll-generated content as a command line application.

 ## Status